Keanu246/CookieClickerIdle/README.md

-# Cookie Clicker Idle
+# Special Idle

 An game that is good.
+With buildings, upgrades and clicks.